dragonzone/dropwizard-hk2/README.md

         environment.jersey().register(YourInjectableLifeCycle.class);
     }

-They will now be injected and registered properly with DropWizard after HK2 and Jersey are initialized.
+They will now be injected and registered properly with Dropwizard after HK2 and Jersey are initialized.